Introduction

 public record Person(String name, LocalDate birthDate) {}

-By default, ApproveJ will simply call the object’s toString method to turn the object into a string just before verifying.
+By default, ApproveJ will simply call the object’s toString method to turn the object into a string just before approving it.

 Java